LackOfMorals/terraform-provider-neo4jaura/README.md

 ## Example configurations

-There are several examples in the examples folder.
+Several example configurations are provided in the [Examples](https://github.com/neo4j-labs/terraform-provider-neo4jaura/tree/main/examples) folder of this repository.
 You will need to set  TF_VAR_client_id and TF_VAR_client_secret environment variables before running any of the examples.

 ```Text
 export TF_VAR_client_id="$AURA_CLIENT_ID"